Get insider access

 • Contrast-detection autofocus isn't the fastest or smoothest.

-The Panasonic LUMIX GH6 is a fantastic choice for studio video.
-It has superb internal recording capabilities, with uncropped 4k 120 fps recording and ProRes codecs in 5.7k, along with open gate recording from the full 5.8k resolution of its sensor and high frame rate shooting in 1080p at up to 240 fps.
+The Panasonic LUMIX GH6 is an excellent choice for studio video.
+It has good dynamic range and superb internal recording capabilities, with uncropped 4k 120 fps recording and ProRes codecs in 5.7k, along with open gate recording from the full 5.8k resolution of its sensor and high frame rate shooting in 1080p at up to 240 fps.
 It also boasts full V-Log recording and 10-bit 4:2:2 color in most resolutions and frame rates.
 The latest firmware updates add external RAW video output via HDMI.
 Plus, the camera includes pro-level vectorscope and waveform tools to help you nail exposure.
 Its internal battery life isn't the longest, but you can extend it by using external power delivery, and the camera even has built-in heat vents to prevent overheating during long shooting days.

 Pros